hawkinsw/CPPTimes/variables-intro-naming.md

 Great!
 There's only one problem: We said that a variable is, uhm, _changeable_.
 That means that other programmers who edit our code are free to come along and change the number of ounces per cup.
 Reality says that is absolutely not okay but variables do not offer us any protection.
 The variables have given us a way to document the value's use but nothing else.

 Enter _constant variables_.
-These are variables whose value cannot change during the course of the program's execution (after they are first assigned a value) -- in a way, we shouldn't really consider them variables at all (they don't vary, after all!).
+These are variables whose value cannot change during the course of the program's execution (after they are first assigned a value) -- in a way, we shouldn't really consider them variables at all (they don't, well, vary!).

-In future editions of the C++ Times where the syntax of variables is introduced, we will explore the `const` keyword that is used to denote a constant variable in its declaration.
+In future editions of the C++ Times where additioal syntax of variables is discussed, we will explore the `const` keyword in a declaration/definition that is denotes a constant variable.